lfanew/pihole-client/README.md

 ## License

-The Pihole API Wrapper is released under the MIT License.
+The software is released under the MIT License.
 See the LICENSE file for more details.